hashicorp/terraform/examples/azure-encrypt-running-linux-vm/README.md

 ## Prerequisites:
 Azure Disk Encryption securely stores the encryption secrets in a specified Azure Key Vault.

 Create the Key Vault and assign appropriate access policies.
+You may use this script to ensure that your vault is properly configured: [AzureDiskEncryptionPreRequisiteSetup.ps1](https://github.com/Azure/azure-powershell/blob/10fc37e9141af3fde6f6f79b9d46339b73cf847d/src/ResourceManager/Compute/Commands.Compute/Extension/AzureDiskEncryption/Scripts/AzureDiskEncryptionPreRequisiteSetup.ps1)

 Use the below PS cmdlet for getting the `key_vault_secret_url` and `key_vault_resource_id`.